-Ned completed his 18th Tour de France for ITV sport this summer, (albeit from the remote location of a castle in Maidstone), having reported on the event since its centenary year.
+Ned completed his 19th Tour de France for ITV sport this summer, having reported on the event since its centenary year.

 He is a best selling author, having penned four cycling titles and widely acknowledged as one of the most intelligent, respected and loved members within the wider sports media.
-Despite the cancellation of the “Retour de Ned” in 2020 due to the COVID pandemic, he is working on announcing new dates in 2021 to bring back cycling’s first ever one man theatrical show.
+Despite the COVID pandemic preventing him from appearing in theatres with the “Retour de Ned” over the last few years, he is excited to be working on announcing new dates in 2022 to bring back cycling’s first ever one man theatrical show.

 Jonny started working on ITV’s Tour de France coverage at the age of 16 mostly for the free lunches.
-Now Weekend Editor of Cycling Weekly, Jonny is still in the sport predominantly for the Tour de France press buffets.
-A London-based journalist who’s written for Vice and TimeOut, he fills in the blanks and finds the quirky trivia for the Road Book
+Now an established expert on all things cycling, Jonny is still in the sport predominantly for the Tour de France press buffets.
+A London-based journalist who’s written for Vice and TimeOut, he fills in the blanks and finds the quirky trivia for the Road Book.

 With 25 years experience as a leading figure in the Sports Industry including an unrivalled network in the sport of cycling, Jonathan switched attentions from the talent management that was the bedrock of the MTC agency into developing a suite of new business’ that evolved from this dynamic base.
 Despite enjoying significant success as a literary agent, he couldn’t find a publisher to run with his and Neds’ vision for the cycling almanack that seemed to be universally recognised as a gaping hole in the market for serious fans of pro racing and so took on the challenge of making it happen organically.

 As an IP licensing man at heart, his aspirations not only lie in ensuring the Road Book adorns libraries in their 10’s of 000’s for decades to come, but that the brand is nurtured and extended over time.